 Will I need extra carbs to gain muscles?
 Maybe, it depends on what you want to achieve.
 Apart from the Standard Ketogenic Diet, there are variations which allow extra carbs.
 On the Targeted Ketogenic Diet (TKD), you eat carbs strategically round your workouts to maintain performance without interrupting ketosis for too long.
 The Cyclic Ketogenic Diet (CKD) is used by advanced individuals, mostly bodybuilders, for maximum muscle growth and sustained performance.
 CKD and TKD are not suitable or advisable for the vast majority of people.
 Be aware that it's easy to consume excessive carbs and gain body fat if you use the CKD approach.

 If you want to try TKD or CKD, you should already be quite lean.
-For a TKD, avoid fructose based foods and go for glucose or dextrose based foods instead.
+For a TKD, avoid fructose based foods and go for glucose based foods instead.
 Unlike fructose which will interrupt ketosis (replenishes liver glycogen), glucose will be used as an immediate source of energy (replenishes muscle glycogen).
 This is a great resource for both CKD and TKD approach - check it out if you are interested in this type of ketogenic diets.

 You should never use the Targeted or Cyclic Ketogenic Diet as an excuse to eat extra carbs.
 These diets are only suitable for advanced athletes and bodybuilders who want to enhance their performance and maximise muscle growth.